spett10/KRing/README.md

 * The semantically secure encryption also means that even if you are stupid enough to have a password equal to your domain, i.e email@domain.com == password, then the resulting ciphertexts of the domain respectively the password will still be different.

-* The passwords are decrypted at runtime upon request, using the SecureString class in C#.
-This means that the plaintext password will only be in memory of your computer a limited amount of time, though not at all time (this would be impossible).
+* The passwords are decrypted at runtime upon request, using the SecureString class in C# for storage until such a request.
+This means that the plaintext password will only be in memory of your computer for a limited and minimal amount of time.

 ### Summary of set up ###
 When the application starts, if the profile.txt file is empty (or corrupted/changed since last use), the application interprets you as being a new user.
 You will be requested a username as well as a password.
 The password will be